php-dev-br/laravel-doc-pt-br/http-tests.md

 <a name="assert-see"></a>
 #### assertSee

-Assert that the given string is contained within the response.
-This assertion will automatically escape the given string unless you pass a second argument of `false`:
+Assert that the given string is contained within the response:

-    $response->assertSee($value, $escaped = true);
+    $response->assertSee($value);

 <a name="assert-see-in-order"></a>
 #### assertSeeInOrder

-Assert that the given strings are contained in order within the response.
-This assertion will automatically escape the given strings unless you pass a second argument of `false`:
+Assert that the given strings are contained in order within the response:

-    $response->assertSeeInOrder(array $values, $escaped = true);
+    $response->assertSeeInOrder(array $values);

 <a name="assert-see-text"></a>
 #### assertSeeText

-Assert that the given string is contained within the response text.
-This assertion will automatically escape the given string unless you pass a second argument of `false`:
+Assert that the given string is contained within the response text:

-    $response->assertSeeText($value, $escaped = true);
+    $response->assertSeeText($value);

 <a name="assert-see-text-in-order"></a>
 #### assertSeeTextInOrder

-Assert that the given strings are contained in order within the response text.
-This assertion will automatically escape the given strings unless you pass a second argument of `false`:
+Assert that the given strings are contained in order within the response text:

-    $response->assertSeeTextInOrder(array $values, $escaped = true);
+    $response->assertSeeTextInOrder(array $values);

 <a name="assert-session-has"></a>
 #### assertSessionHas